lsst/templates/project_templates/stack_package/README.md

 EUPS uses this file to establish dependencies of this package to other EUPS-distributed package.
 When you import an API from another Stack package, make sure it is listed in this table file.

+By convention, a "base" package is responsible for implicitly including common-third party packages, like Python itself.
+The [cookiecutter.base_package](#cookiecutterbase_package) variable defines this base package.